LuisLSousa/PersonalWebsite-Gatsby/README.md

 ## PersonalWebsite-Gatsby
 This is the open source repository of my personal website, built with [GatsbyJS](https://www.gatsbyjs.org/), [GraphQL](https://graphql.org/), and [Styled Components](https://styled-components.com/), and hosted on [Netlify](https://www.netlify.com/).

-Feel free to edit/use part of the code to make your own version of the website.
+Feel free to edit the code to make your own version of the website.

 ## See the site live at:
 ### https://luis-srl-sousa.com/